 Some people have a genetic predisposition to be metabolically inefficient.
 It's become popular to describe such people as having a fast metabolism, but they don't actually have a fast metabolism.
 Rather, such people lose more energy from food as heat energy as opposed to storing it in tissues.

 This doesn't make them skinny per se, but it does make it more difficult for them to gain weight.
 When their calorie intake is very high, these are the types of people who may start to become "skinny-fat."
-Far from being healthy, being skinny-fat actually puts you at risk of obesity later in life due to increased inflammatory markers and other negative metabolic changes that lead to fat deposition.
+Far from being healthy, being skinny-fat actually puts you at risk of having obesity later in life due to increased inflammatory markers and other negative metabolic changes that lead to fat deposition.

 By contrast, being metabolically efficient means you store energy from food very easily.
 From an evolutionary perspective, this would have been very useful when food may have been scarce for prolonged periods.
 At a time when energy dense foods are so readily available, however, this can make it difficult to keep body weight down.